-Feds look to shore up seniors benefits program to prevent fraud, mistakes
+Ottawa looks to shore up senior benefits program to prevent fraud, mistakes

 The department overseeing the program, Employment and Social Development Canada, says payments are accurate almost 99 per cent of the time.

-But mistakes even one per cent of the time can mean hundreds of millions in mistaken payments: Old age security benefits are expected to cost the federal treasury about $51.1-billion this fiscal year.Report Typo/Error
+But mistakes even one per cent of the time can mean hundreds of millions in mistaken payments: Old age security benefits are expected to cost the federal treasury about $51.1 billion this fiscal year, almost the combined total of payments this year through employment insurance and the Canada Child Benefit.

+And the spending is expected to grow by about 5.7 per cent annually between now and 2021, faster than the projected increase in the size of the Canadian economy, based on forecasts in this year’s federal budget.

+Under old age security rules, a person has to have lived in Canada for at least 10 years after they turn 18 and make their “home and ordinary lives in any part of Canada” to be eligible for payments.